 A notice has been mailed residents of the local area to update residents on the Water System Recovery from the Quad Regional Water Partnership (QRWP).
 Please read the current bulletin: June 2014 QRWP Water System Restoration Update for further information.

 Community Events Calendar

 Are you a non-profit organization with an upcoming event you would like posted on our calendar?
-Events Calendar submissions can now be made through this online form.
+Events Calendar submissions can be submitted by email to firstname.lastname@example.org

 Find out what programs are available for residents in our area by visiting our FCSS Programs page.

 In this brief section, you will find pointers and suggestions that will aid visitors in navigating our website: www.turnervalley.ca.

 You may notice references to “tabs” on our website such as the “Home” tab.
 A tab is a heading or main page (often referred to as a “parent page”) under which other related pages can be found, and these tabs are located in the top ribbon of all the pages on our website.
 To see what pages are under each tab (Home, Visitors, Community, Business, Municipal Services, and Contact) simply move your mouse over the tab WITHOUT clicking and a list will drop down.
 NOTE: some tabs do not have any further pages and some pages within tabs have further sub pages; this is denoted by two arrows after the title of the page.
 EXAMPLE: “Home>>” will have further pages under the tab where as “Contact” will not.